Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Simulation models

+This is a coherent superposition of two independent, normalized, condensate wave functions.
+The parameter $Q$ has the form

-representing a pair of clouds displaced in opposite directions along the $z$-axis, as shown in Fig.\ref{Chap3_Fig}(a).
-The parameter $Q$ ensures correct normalization of $\Phi$ in situations in which two atom clouds are not initially fully separated.
+which ensures correct normalization of $\Phi$ in situations in which there is a overlap between two atom clouds initially.
 It is worth pointing out that the representation in terms of a single order parameter, $\Phi$, implies that the two clouds are fully coherent and it is not the case that there are $N/2$ atoms in each cloud.